Three Day Itinerary of Awesome Things to Do In Jekyll Island Georgia

 9:00am: Ocean Club pool and beach time

-A great perk of staying at Jekyll Island Club is access to the Ocean Club and its amenities.
+A great perk of staying at Jekyll Island Club is access to the Jekyll Ocean Club and its amenities.

 Jekyll Island Club cannot be expanded because it’s a historic property, as we alluded to earlier in the post.
 Thus the owners had to come up with another solution to accommodate the growing popularity and renaissance of Jekyll Island as a vacation destination.
 The answer?
 A sleek, modern hotel with all 44 rooms facing the ocean.

-We went to the port-cachere of Jekyll Island Club and requested a shuttle to the Ocean Club.
+We went to the port-cochere of Jekyll Island Club and requested a shuttle to the Jekyll Ocean Club.
 We were there within about 10 minutes!
 Then we headed back to the pool to enjoy that and the hot tub and check out the rooftop view of the ocean.
 It was all very peaceful and quiet on a Sunday morning.

 10:30am: Head back to Jekyll Island Club